gtk-rs/gtk4-rs/book/src/css.md

 ## Classes

-[Class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) are one way to limit the amount of elements a CSS rule applies to.
+[Class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) are one way to choose which specific elements a CSS rule applies to.
 Let us look at few different scenarios where they are involved.